xelkano/redmine_xapian/README.md

 ### 1.3.
 Setup

-First at all, go to the Redmine interface and in the plugins section configure the plugin.
+First of all, go to the Redmine interface and in the plugins section configure the plugin.
 It's very important to set up correctly the directory that will contain the Xapian databases.

 To use stemmed languages in searches, Xapian needs to generate stemmed forms for each language and store them in a database.
 Before you can use the plugin, you have to populate the Xapian databases for each stemmed language you want to use.
-From plugin version 1.6 a new script (xapian_indexer.rb) is included in the extra directory that is use to populate Xapian databases.
+From plugin version 1.6 a new script (extra/xapian_indexer.rb) is included in the extra directory that is use to populate Xapian databases.
 This script is a wrapper for omindex binary, so omindex should not to be used anymore.

 First edit the script file and configure the required variables, they are self-explanatory and most of them can be